Man steals 36 cans of energy drink, threatens employee with needle in Bronx: police

-FORDHAM MANOR, the Bronx — Police are looking for man they say stole dozens of cans of energy drink from a Bronx drugstore and threatened a store employee with a needle when confronted.
+FORDHAM MANOR, the Bronx — Police are looking for man they say stole dozens of cans of energy drinks from a Bronx drugstore and threatened a store employee with a needle when confronted.

 The unidentified man walked into a Rite Aid store on West Fordham Road, in the Fordham Manor section of the Bronx, around 5:30 p.m. and placed 36 cans of Monster Energy in a plastic bag before trying to leave the store without paying, police said.